topStrip1

 Cognitive Behavioral Therapy for Social Anxiety

-Social anxiety is sometimes called social phobia, an anxiety disorder characterized by intense fear in one or more social environments.
+Social anxiety, sometimes called social phobia, is an anxiety disorder characterized by intense fear in one or more social environments.
 It makes it challenging for an individual to live the life they want.
 Some contributing factors to social anxiety may be:

 • A nervous or timid temperament as a child